googleinterns/step9-2020/server/utils/cloudFunctions/functions/countAdvertisersCloudFunctions/readme.md

   only has these years, hence, examples and tests use them.
   If an ad with a `startDate` outside this range were added, it would be properly counted, and its year would be properly recorded.
-- Ads are not currently checked for well-formedness.
-This decision was made because, as cloud functions, `countAdvertisersOnCreate` and `countAdvertisersOnDelete` are only triggered by
+- Ads are not currently checked for well-formedness or well-typed.
+  This decision was made because, as cloud functions, `countAdvertisersOnCreate` and `countAdvertisersOnDelete` are only triggered by write events to the `ads` or `dev_ads` database.
+Writes to `ads` should only occur from `adWriter.java`, which should only push well-formed, well-typed data.
+Writes to `dev_ads` have a similar level of expectation - don't test with garbage data.
+If garbage data does come in, some type of error will show up in the firebase log.